Hunters Creek Village, Texas: Public schools

-Hunters Creek Village is located within two school districts, the Spring Branch Independent School District and the Houston Independent School District.
+Hunters Creek Village is located within two school districts, the Spring Branch Independent School District and, solely as to residences to the south of the Buffalo Bayou, the Houston Independent School District.

 Spring Branch Independent School District

 Most of Hunters Creek Village is north of the Buffalo Bayou; that portion is served by the Spring Branch Independent School District.

 All residents are assigned to Wildcat Way School in Houston for preschool.

 One school, Hunters Creek Elementary School, is within the city boundaries.
 Most residents are zoned to Hunters Creek; some are zoned to Memorial Drive Elementary School in Piney Point Village.
 In 1954 the current Hunters Creek school opened.
-The district will open a new school building in August 2021.
+The district opened a new school building in August 2021.

-Students in Hunters Creek go to Spring Branch Middle School and Memorial High School, which are in Hedwig Village.
+Students in Hunters Creek and in Memorial Drive Elementary all are zoned to Spring Branch Middle School and Memorial High School, which are in Hedwig Village.

 Houston Independent School District

 The portion south of the Buffalo Bayou is served by the Houston Independent School District.

 HISD students are zoned to Briargrove Elementary School, Tanglewood Middle School (formerly Grady Middle School), and Margaret Long Wisdom High School (formerly Robert E. Lee High School) (students may attend Lamar High School or Westside High School instead).
 Residents of the Briargrove Elementary School attendance zone may apply for the Briarmeadow Charter School.
 Mark White Elementary School are scheduled to open in August 2016.
 Residents of the Briargrove Elementary zone, along with those of the Pilgrim, Piney Point, and Emerson zones, will be allowed to apply to this school.

 When Westside opened in 2000, residents of the Lee attendance boundary gained the option to attend Westside instead of Lee, with taxpayer subsidized transportation provided.